erithobra/databases/sql-relational-mapping-lesson/README.md

 We say that each course can be taught by multiple instructors, but only one instructor can teach a course at a time.
 Therefore, there is a one-to-many relationship between course and instructors.

-Now, when we create the `Instructors` table, we'll also add **referential integrity** to it, just as we did before:
+Now, when we create the `instructors` table, we'll also add **referential integrity** to it, just as we did before:

 ```sql
 CREATE TABLE instructors (